helm/helm-mapkubeapis/CONTRIBUTING.md

 `size/L` because it requires sign off from multiple people.
 Conversely, a PR that adds a small feature, but requires another 150 lines of tests to cover all cases, could be labeled as `size/S` even though the number of lines is greater than defined below.

-Any changes from the community labeled as `size/S` or larger should be thoroughly tested before merging and always requires approval from 2 core maintainers.
-PRs submitted by a core maintainer, regardless of size, only requires approval from one additional maintainer.
-This ensures there are at least two maintainers who are aware of any significant PRs introduced to the codebase.

 | Label | Description |
 | ----- | ----------- |